 E1037

 Calls to interpolate must be assigned to a symbol, because they affect the whole structure.
-This is academic until we support interpolation of several series at the same time, but rather than writing:
+Rather than writing:

 a[] <- interpolate(at, ay, "linear")